 What can a counselor/therapist tell me about myself that I don’t already know?

 Therapists are trained to ask the right questions, point out the discrepancies between a client’s words and actions, and offer an unbiased perspective.
-I can provide feedback on the thoughts, feelings, and behaviors that are keeping you stuck and unable to be the best version of yourself.
+We can provide feedback on the thoughts, feelings, and behaviors that are keeping you stuck and unable to be the best version of yourself.

 How will I know if you are the right fit for me?